solita/ara-etp/etp-front/README.md

   as [H1.test.mjs](src/components/H/H1.test.mjs) provide the additional safety compared to Storybook story that it checks and warns against improper props passed to the component.
 These should be located next to the component in a file <Component name>.test.mjs.
+* Write E2E tests to test the whole system through the user interface using Cypress.
+Use E2E tests when the integration of the user interface and backend need to be tested, or when a longer UI workflow needs to be tested.
+Cypress tests and their setup are located [in their own directory](../e2e-tests/cypress).

 ### Jest